March – whole school re-opening

 Information about any variation to collection will be communicated via Seesaw or email.

-Please encourage your child to have a school lunch. – Menu choices for the first 2 weeks are now on ParentPay
+Please encourage your child to have a school lunch. – Menu choices are now on ParentPay.
+Lunches must be pre-ordered by the Friday before the start of the next school week

 Any packed lunches must be in a washable plastic tub that the child can open and close by themselves.
 These will need to be washed each day.